belgiansenate/alexis-baseline/README.md

 # Approach

-We decided to use an approach based on a Retrieval Augmented Generation (RAG) architecture which consists on having a datastore to store our relavant passages as embeddings, a retriever which consists on returning most likely relevant passages from the datastore to a question asked by the user (as an input) and finally a generator which takes a question and the relevant passages as input and generates an answer based on the given passages.
-A post-retrieval phase is necessary to get better passages in the first ranks.
-In this project, we decided to use the rerank method using a rerank model in order to create pairs (question - passage).
-These pairs are analysed separately in order to computer a relevancy score for each of them.
-Once the new scores are computed, the passages are reranked (best ones at first).
+Our project utilizes a Retrieval Augmented Generation (RAG) architecture, designed to enhance question answering systems by integrating a datastore, retriever, and generator components.
+The architecture aims to provide accurate and contextually relevant answers to user queries.
+Here’s an overview of each component and its role in the system:
+1. Datastore: Central to our approach is a datastore that stores relevant passages as embeddings.
+These passages serve as the knowledge base from which the system retrieves information to answer user questions.
+2. Retriever: The retriever component is responsible for retrieving the most relevant passages from the datastore based on the user's input question.
+This initial retrieval phase is crucial as it sets the context for generating accurate answers.
+Ve adopt the [Lord Of The Retrievers (LOTR)](https://python.langchain.com/v0.1/docs/integrations/retrievers/merger_retriever/) which is designed in order to merge several retrievers and exploit their different strength.
+   - First retriever: This retriever excels in both French and Dutch languages and demonstrates strong semantic understanding of words and sentences within passages.
+It efficiently retrieves relevant information across a wide range of contexts.
+   - Second Retriever: Handles small texts such as votes, this retriever complements the first one by focusing on precision and accuracy in retrieving concise information.
+4. Generator: Once relevant passages are retrieved, the generator component processes the user question along with these passages to generate a coherent and informative answer.
+This generation process ensures that the response is not only relevant but also comprehensively addresses the query.
+This process is done using Large Language Models (LLMs).
+5. Post-Retrieval Phase: To improve the quality of retrieved passages, a post-retrieval phase employs a rerank method.
+This method involves using a rerank model to evaluate and score question-passage pairs independently.
+The reranking process aims to prioritize passages with higher relevancy scores, thereby enhancing the effectiveness of subsequent answer generation.
-The next figure shows how this can be designed.
+The next Figure shows the design of this arechitecture:
 <div align="center">
   <img src="https://github.com/belgiansenate/alexis-baseline/assets/56476929/fa8958df-7f22-4084-812e-f27aa9e0fcfb" alt="ARAG" width="175"/>
 </div>
 <p>(source: Yunfan Gao, Yun Xiong, Xinyu Gao, Kangxiang Jia, Jinliu Pan, Yuxi Bi, Yi Dai, Jiawei Sun, Meng Wang, Haofen Wang.
 Retrieval-Augmented Generation for Large Language Models : A Survey.
 URL: https://arxiv.org/abs/2312.10997)</p>
-Since the passages we have are sometimes small (like votes), we decided to merge two retrievers.
-The first one performs well in both French and Dutch and better understands the meaning of the words and sentences in the passages.
-The second model performs well in small texts like votes (which was not possible using the first retriever).
-This approach is called Lord Of The Retrievers (LOTR) (https://python.langchain.com/v0.1/docs/integrations/retrievers/merger_retriever/).
-After that, a rerank process is done using a multilingual rerank model.
-Finaly, the generation is done using a Large Language Model (LLM).

 # Embedding - rerank models